klutz4/product_recommender/README.md

 ### The Improvements?

 KMeans clustering seemed to produce the "best" recommendations over cosine similarity and LDA, so I played around with some of the KMeans parameters to see if I could improve the recommendations.
 Since all of the art pieces had the same category, taxonomy name and color (other), I only used product title, product description and material in the combo column.
-I also added the WordNetLemmatizer, decreased the batch size to 20, and added the column names, art, print, graphic, wall and canvas to the stop words.
+I also converted the recomemnder to Spark so that the whole dataset is used for recommendations, rather than just a 35,000 subset.

 Back to our first item...
 ![alt text](https://secure.img1-fg.wfcdn.com/im/75284972/resize-h400-w400%5Ecompr-r85/5248/52488516/%27Blury+Style%27+Graphic+Art+Print+on+Wrapped+Canvas.jpg)